 This Program’s success further depends upon a clear reporting structure whereby the individuals delegated with the day-to-day operational responsibility for implementing the Program report periodically to GEORGIAN AIRWAYS management regarding the Program’s effectiveness.
 To carry out such operational responsibility, the designated personnel shall be given adequate resources, appropriate authority, and direct access to GEORGIAN AIRWAYS’s management.

-Further, GEORGIAN AIRWAYS shall take reasonable steps to communicate periodically and in a practical manner the Program’s aspirations and methodology to its management and Employees, consultants, representatives and agents by conducting effective training programs and otherwise disseminating information appropriate to such individuals’ respective roles and responsibilities.
+Further, GEORGIAN AIRWAYS shall take reasonable steps to communicate periodically and in a practical manner the Program’s aspirations and methodology to its management, Employees and Business Associates by conducting effective training programs and otherwise disseminating information appropriate to such individuals’ respective roles and responsibilities.

 GEORGIAN AIRWAYS, through its senior management, will review this Program on a regular basis for its efficacy and relevance to the task of ensuring GEORGIAN AIRWAYS’s continued compliance with all applicable laws.